How to Nail Phone Interviews: Tips from Experts

 Phone interviews are an actual tendency in today’s business world.
 More and more recruiters offer job seekers to contact each other via phone.
 Time is compressing and employers don’t want to waste their priceless seconds on unnecessary chatting that does not refer to the business.
 Therefore, phone interviews are gradually replacing traditional ones.

 Of course, telephone interview has their drawbacks.
 While one person feels free to talk via phone and, actually, prefers avoiding face-to-face conversations, another may feel comfortable building eye contact, showing a smile, or explaining any misunderstandings in a resume.

 Despite everything, knowing some details of telephone interviews is essential for every job seeker.
 How to do it and what peculiarities have telephonic interviews – all this and, even more, get from these telephone interview tips!

 Every Phone Call is an Interview

 Yes, the truth is that not every phone interview will be planned.
 Recruiters aren’t, actually, supposed to inform you about the specific date and time of the call.
 Some of them intentionally want to take you by a surprise to check your ability to work in unforeseen situations.

 Surely the best-case scenario is if you have your resume nearby.
 You can use it as a guiding light during a conversation.
-This is the reason it’s a must to get a professional resume done by actual experts.
+This is the reason it’s a must to get professional resume formatting from actual experts.
 In simple words, you always have to be ready for the interview keeping in mind prepared telephone interview questions and answers.

 Basically, there are recruiters, who don’t ask whether it’s a good time for a call.
 Therefore, always mind the background that will say a lot about you – parties, drunken people, and profanity are under a ban!
 If you still get a call when the background is inappropriate, don’t pick up the phone and call back ASAP.